New York City has a lot of famous things about it, and one of the biggest is its food.

 You can also get a baked variation, but steamed buns are more traditional.

-Pork buns are a staple of Dim Sum, Chinese brunch where small plates of a variety of foods are served.
+Pork buns are a staple of Dim Sum, a Chinese brunch where small plates of a variety of foods are served.

-Many Chinese restaurants in NYC serve these at any meal.
-You can also find them at bakeries in Chinatown.
-Our favorites are made at Mei Lai Wah and Golden Steamer.
+Many Chinese restaurants in NYC serve these but you can also find them at bakeries in Chinatown.

 These dry-aged steaks can weigh upwards of 2 lbs (almost 1kg!).
 For most people, this is a meal for two.